-For our Sundial Assisted Living facility in Redding, California, in October 2021, we reached an agreement with the tenant to terminate the lease, and we are currently requesting approval from HUD to terminate the lease and install a new licensed operator/manager.
-Once approved by HUD, the lease will be terminated and the operations of Sundial Assisted Living will be consolidated in our financial statements.
+In October 2021, we reached an agreement with the tenant of our Sundial Assisted Living facility in Redding, California to terminate the lease, and we have requested approval from HUD to terminate the lease and install a new licensed operator/manager.
 Beginning in June 2021, we recorded rent payments on a cash basis and in May 2021, wrote off the remaining straight-line rent receivable of \$0.1 million.